gregwhitaker/ignition/cloudformation/README.md

 You can deploy and update a template and its associated collection of resources (called a stack) by using the AWS Management Console, AWS Command Line Interface, or APIs.

+The IAM scripts can be used to configure the following:
+* S3 Bucket for Nested Stacks (Reusable CloudFormation Templates)

 ##setup-nested-stacks
 Creates an S3 bucket to hold CloudFormation nested stacks.